manticoresoftware/manticoresearch/docs/conf_options_reference/data_source_configuration_options.rst

 works similar to the ranged queries in the main indexing loop, see :ref:`ranged_queries`.
 The range will be queried for and fetched upfront once, then multiple queries with different ``$start`` and ``$end`` substitutions will be run to fetch the actual data.
+When using ``ranged-main-query`` query then omit the ``ranged-query`` and it will automatically use the same query from :ref:``sql_query_range`` (useful option in complex inheritance setups to save having to manually duplicate the same query many times).

 **Payloads** let you create a special field in which, instead of keyword positions, so-called user payloads are stored.
 Payloads are